 Along the way, they would pause momentarily multiple times to perform three bows until they reach the entrance of the inner chamber while the basket is handed over to the host temple’s member to perform the exchange.

-Upon receiving the basket of sandalwood back, Kew Huang Keng members while still on their knees, would slowly shuffle their way backwards and then perform the three bows thrice before standing up.
+Upon receiving their basket of sandalwood, Kew Huang Keng members, while still on their knees, would slowly shuffle their way backwards and then perform the three bows thrice before standing up.
 After they had stood up, they would then cheerfully go up to each other to exchange handshakes and hearty laughter.
 This close relationship with Hong San Gong could be attributed to the fact that Kew Huang Keng and Hong San Gong have a shared history as a ‘brother temples’ and thus, they show more respect to each other as compared to other temples.